-Waverly Wind Farm has an installed capacity of 199 megawatts (MW) — enough to power approximately 59,000 average Kansas homes with clean energy each year.
+Waverly Wind Farm has an installed capacity of 199 megawatts (MW) — enough to power approximately 54,000 average Kansas homes.

 Waverly Wind Farm yields significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

-Waverly represents a capital investment of approximately $338 million and has dispersed approximately $2 million in cumulative payments to local governments through 2018.
-The project created 237 full-time equivalent jobs during construction as well as 12 permanent jobs.
-Through 2018, approximately $26.3 million has been spent within 50 miles of the wind farm.
+Waverly represents a capital investment of approximately $338 million and has disbursed approximately $2.6 million in cumulative payments to local governments through 2019.
+The project created 237 full-time equivalent jobs during construction as well as 19 permanent jobs.
+Through 2019, approximately $9 million has been spent within 50 miles of the wind farm.

 Waverly Wind Farm saves more than 353 million gallons of water each year and displaces carbon emissions from fossil fuel power plants, a major contributor to climate change.
 Wind energy also enhances air quality by helping to mitigate the health effects of harmful air pollutants.

 Waverly Wind Farm is compatible with other land uses and provides a stable form of income to local landowners.
 More than $3.5 million has been paid to the wind farm’s landowners through 2019.
 These supportive landowners participate in long-term lease and easement agreements that cover turbines, access roads, and transmission corridors.